csiro-hydroinformatics/vscode-rcpp-demo/README.md

 For more debugging features, please visit [Debug C++ in Visual Studio Code](https://code.visualstudio.com/docs/cpp/cpp-debug).

+Note: you should deactivate any conda environment with `conda deactivate` before running as it is known to interfere with system
+R or R package native dependencies versions.

 ## More information

 When properly configured, the Rcpp development environment is full-featured as general C/C++ development in VSCode.